Ugoeze-hub/practice/README.md

-This is a repository to ppractice the matplotlib module
+This is a repository to practice stuffs